qindianf2000/LazUnits/Indy10/Doc/Indy10 install for Lazarus.md

 # Install Indy 10 on Lazarus

-My docs and demos **do not** include the use of the Indy VCL components in a form, but they do explain how to use Indy as non-visual components in the source code.
+My docs and demos **do not** include the use of the Indy design-time components in a form, but they do explain how to use Indy run-time components in-code.

 Download Links are valid as of 03.07.2019